mrjanczak/APDL-debugger/README.md

-# APDL Debugger tool to verify flow control commands and keywords in APDL code; ver.
-2.2 (based on ANSYS v.17)
+# APDL Debugger
+tool to verify flow control commands and keywords in APDL code (based on ANSYS v.17)

 ## Description
 Tool generates file <tabulated.inp> with re-tabulated code according to its structure.